How To Create A Subscription Box Business & Guarantee Repeat Customers

 Pro tip: This is also a good chance to evaluate the shipping expenses and reliability of your chosen packaging.
 The weight or size you choose can have a big effect on your carrier costs and the flexibility of it may or may not protect the contents inside.

 Your existing customers are your best possible audience.
 Launch social media campaigns, email blasts, sign-up lists, and more to generate buzz.
 Add a plug-in to your website and automate your marketing efforts to make this even easier.

 The goal is brand awareness and traction, get all eyes on you.
 Consider doing a social media countdown with giveaways and prizes for users sharing your big news, too.

 Source Your Goods

-Start building partnerships with brands you want to feature and sourcing goods you'll want to include.
+If you're going to be featuring third-party products, start building partnerships with those brands early.
 You should have a plan for 2-3 boxes down the line so you're not left scrambling at the last minute.

 Get your first set of boxes out the door.
 You did it!

 To keep your business afloat, analyze your operations for the first month and examine how your assumptions and actions panned out.
 Are you gaining viewers, interested customers, and seeing organic awareness spread?
 Did the packaging and shipping process go as planned?

 Don't just move on from the first box (and every one after that).
 Review how things went and keep innovating to push your business forward.